domgoodwin/vault/website/source/docs/secrets/ad/index.html.md

     disable_check_in_enforcement=false
 ```
 In this example, the service account names of `fizz@example.com` and `buzz@example.com` have
-already been created on your AD server.
-They've been set aside solely for Vault to check out
+already been created on the remote AD server.
+They've been set aside solely for Vault to handle.
-and in.
 The `ttl` is how long each check-out will last before Vault checks in a service account,
 rotating its password during check-in.
 The `max_ttl` is the maximum amount of time it can live
 if it's renewed.
 These default to `24h`.
 Also by default, a service account must be checked in
 by the same Vault entity or client token that checked it out.
 However, if this behavior causes
-problems for you, you can set `disable_check_in_enforcement=true`.
+problems, set `disable_check_in_enforcement=true`.

-When a library of service accounts has been created, you can check their status to see if they're
+When a library of service accounts has been created, view their status at any time to see if they're
 available or checked out.

 ```text